david511382/go-test/README.md

-# go-package-template
+# go-test

-Template for golang package
+Test tool for golang

 <p align="left">
 	* <a href="#Features">Features</a><br>